roppenheimer/AndroidAPS-alt-Guide/docs/pages/Building-APK.md

 You will need to download a local copy of the source code folders (called a repository) onto your PC.
 There are a number of ways you can do this:

 * **Install GitHub desktop** (recommended) on your PC.
-This will downlaod the repository for you and automatically download any updates that occur in the future.
+This will download the repository for you and automatically download any updates that occur in the future.

 * **Use the "clone" function in Android Studio** to download a copy of the repository directly into Android Studio.
 This works well but you will need to repeat the process each time there are future updates.